The University of Massachusetts Amherst

 Massachusetts Population Estimates by City and Town

-According to the U.S. Census Bureau’s 2022 Sub-County Population Estimates, only 6 out of Massachusetts’ 26 cities or towns with populations of 50,000 or more increased in population from July 1, 2021 to July 1, 2022.
-Medford led the group in terms of total population gained with an estimated 3,236 person increase over the year and was also the fastest-growing large place in terms of percentage growth, with a 5.2% population increase.
-Boston ranked 22nd this year among the Massachusetts’ 26 largest municipalities, with a 0.6% population decrease of 3,831 people.
+According to the U.S. Census Bureau’s 2023 Sub-County Population Estimates, 21 out of Massachusetts’ 26 cities or towns with populations of 50,000 or more in 2020 increased in population from July 1, 2022 to July 1, 2023.
+Worcester led the group in terms of total population gained with an estimated 1,945 person increase over the year.
+Weymouth was the fastest-growing large place in terms of percentage growth, with a 2.9% population increase.
+In terms of annual percentage change among places with populations over 50,000 in Massachusetts, Boston ranked 19th this year with a 0.1% population increase or a gain in population of 590 people.

-Many of the town-level trends observed in the V2022 population estimates relate directly to changes in county-level migration and immigration patterns in Massachusetts during and just following the height of the COVID-19 pandemic.
-The Census 2020 count showed unanticipated, accelerated population growth in the seasonal and rural areas of the state, and domestic migration into the seasonal counties remained very strong in the 2020-2021 estimates year.
-At the same time, the more urban and most population-dense Massachusetts counties -- especially Suffolk, Middlesex-- experienced greater levels of net domestic out-migration to other U.S. counties in the 2020-2021 year.
+Many of the town-level trends observed in the V2023 population estimates relate directly to changes in county-level migration and immigration patterns in Massachusetts during and in the years just following the height of the COVID-19 pandemic.
+The Census 2020 count showed unanticipated, accelerated population growth in the seasonal and rural areas of the state, with Nantucket, Dukes, and Barnstable showing the greatest percentage gains in the state between 2019 and 2020.
+Domestic migration into the seasonal counties of Barnstable, Dukes, Nantucket, and Berkshire—and even the adjacent Plymouth and Franklin Counties—remained very strong in the 2020–2021 estimates year, according to Census Bureau estimates.
+At the same time, the more urban and most population-dense Massachusetts counties—especially Suffolk, Middlesex, and, to a lesser extent, Norfolk—experienced greater levels of net domestic out-migration to other U.S. counties in the 2020–2021 year.
 This urban out-migration included both movement to other Massachusetts counties, which comprised the majority of net movement, and increasing migration to other New England states such as New Hampshire, Maine, and Rhode Island.
 While positive immigration historically offsets domestic out-migration in the more urban counties of Massachusetts, in 2020 and 2021, immigration was also greatly reduced, compounding population loss in those counties.

 Resources and Downloads